mkermani144/sudo-make-me-a-sandwitch/README.md

 # sudo-make-me-a-sandwitch
-Less click, less type.
+Click and type less.
 Make your day to day tasks automated.